2 Comments on "Fiery Serpents" K Straughen

 In such cases calm inspired by faith may be more effective.

-I've shown previously that fear can kill.
+I've shown previously that

 Another example is the voodoo-type death of some native Australians: